-- K Knowledge of the texts with some limited ability to use it selectively to address the questions.
-There may be occasional errors of fact. - U Evidence of some understanding of ways in which writers' choices of structure, form and language shape meanings with an attempt to support points from the text, maybe not entirely convincingly. - P Evidence of some personal response to the text not fully supported. - C Expression will be basically clear with some problems in expression and inappropriate register.
-Errors of grammar, punctuation and spelling may be quite common, with the occasional confused passage of writing.
+- K Evidence of some limited ability to use knowledge of the text to address the question, with occasional use of supporting references or quotation. - U Evidence of some limited understanding of ways in which writers' choices of structure, form and language shape meanings. - P Evidence of some personal response to the text but not fully supported. - C Expression will be basically clear.
+There may be the occasional confused passage of writing.
 However, there will be no sustained loss of communication.

-A simple structure to the answer with a clear argument, which may lack coherence, with some repetition, assertion and relapse into narrative summary/paraphrase.
-There may be a tendency to drift from relevant discussion into material of tangential significance, with some reliance on prepared answers and received opinion.
+There may be a simple structure to the answer with some evidence of an argument, which may lack coherence, with some repetition, assertion and relapse into narrative summary/paraphrase.
+There may be a tendency to drift from relevant discussion into material of tangential significance. - O Mentions other opinions, perhaps those expressed in the question, and makes some attempt to consider different views of a text.

 In answers to passage-based questions there will be some evidence of understanding of how part relates to whole.
 Treatment of the given extracts may well be sketchy or overlong and undiscriminating.
 Comment on the wider textual issues is likely to be general.
 There may be a lack of balance between passage and whole text.
+There will be some limited consideration of the literary features of the text.

-Band 4 10-13 Solid work
+Band 4 10 - 13 Solid work

-- K Detailed, accurate knowledge of the texts with some evidence of ability to use it in an appropriate way to address the questions. - U Evidence of sound understanding of ways in which writers' choices of structure, form and language shape meanings, which may be partial and restricted to the more obvious aspects of texts, supported by appropriate reference to the text. - P Evidence of personal response to the texts relevant to the question, supported from the text. - C Expression will be mostly clear and appropriate.
-A clear, simple structure to the answer.
+- K Evidence of some ability to use relevant knowledge of the text to address the question. - U Evidence of clear understanding of some ways in which writers' choices of structure, form and language shape meanings, which may be partial and restricted to the more obvious aspects of the text. - P Evidence of personal response to the text, with the beginnings of a personal view or interpretation, relevant to the question and supported from the text. - C Expression will be mostly clear and appropriate with a clear, simple structure to the answer.
 Argument will be basically coherent, and assertive in tone.
 There is likely to be some reliance on paraphrase and narrative summary.
 Articulates simple ideas with clarity but there may be some imprecision and clumsiness of expression in dealing with more complex concepts.
-There may be occasional obscurity in the presentation of ideas and responses.
+There may be occasional obscurity in the presentation of ideas and responses. - O Considers other opinions, perhaps those expressed in the question, weighs up different views of a text.

-In answers to passage-based questions, work may be lacking in balance of approach, with overconcentration on the given extracts and little attempt to explore the broader textual issues.
+In answers to passage-based questions, work may be lacking in balance of approach, with over-concentration on the given extracts and little attempt to explore the broader textual issues.
 Conversely some answers may be in effect general essays, with insufficient treatment of the passages.
-Evidence of limited ability to negotiate between parts of a text and its whole.
+There may be evidence of limited ability to negotiate between parts of a text and its whole.
+There will be some consideration of the literary features of the text with analysis of the features mentioned likely to be partial or restricted.